Silvercrest Asset Management Group LLC Acquires 8,088 Shares of TFI International Inc. (NYSE:TFII)

-Silvercrest Asset Management Group LLC increased its holdings in shares of TFI International Inc. (NYSE:TFII – Free Report) by 7.6% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 114,976 shares of the company’s stock after purchasing an additional 8,088 shares during the period.
-Silvercrest Asset Management Group LLC owned approximately 0.13% of TFI International worth $13,103,000 at the end of the most recent quarter.
+Silvercrest Asset Management Group LLC boosted its holdings in shares of TFI International Inc. (NYSE:TFII – Free Report) by 7.6% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 114,976 shares of the company’s stock after buying an additional 8,088 shares during the period.
+Silvercrest Asset Management Group LLC owned approximately 0.13% of TFI International worth $13,103,000 as of its most recent SEC filing.

-A number of other hedge funds have also added to or reduced their stakes in the business.
-EverSource Wealth Advisors LLC increased its stake in TFI International by 1,481.8% in the second quarter.
-EverSource Wealth Advisors LLC now owns 348 shares of the company’s stock valued at $40,000 after purchasing an additional 326 shares in the last quarter.
-Pinebridge Investments L.P. bought a new stake in TFI International in the 2nd quarter valued at about $54,000.
-Ensign Peak Advisors Inc raised its stake in TFI International by 94.1% during the 3rd quarter.
-Ensign Peak Advisors Inc now owns 3,300 shares of the company’s stock worth $315,000 after buying an additional 1,600 shares during the period.
-Sciencast Management LP bought a new position in TFI International in the second quarter worth approximately $380,000.
-Finally, US Bancorp DE grew its stake in TFI International by 1,700.8% in the first quarter.
-US Bancorp DE now owns 4,376 shares of the company’s stock valued at $466,000 after acquiring an additional 4,133 shares during the period.
-60.32% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently made changes to their positions in TFII.
+Hood River Capital Management LLC raised its holdings in shares of TFI International by 4.4% in the 1st quarter.
+Hood River Capital Management LLC now owns 571,958 shares of the company’s stock worth $68,229,000 after acquiring an additional 23,971 shares during the last quarter.
+QV Investors Inc. lifted its holdings in shares of TFI International by 14.0% in the second quarter.
+QV Investors Inc. now owns 382,088 shares of the company’s stock valued at $43,581,000 after purchasing an additional 47,058 shares in the last quarter.
+JPMorgan Chase & Co. boosted its position in shares of TFI International by 11.8% during the second quarter.
+JPMorgan Chase & Co. now owns 355,237 shares of the company’s stock valued at $40,483,000 after buying an additional 37,443 shares during the last quarter.
+Geode Capital Management LLC boosted its position in shares of TFI International by 9.8% during the second quarter.
+Geode Capital Management LLC now owns 277,978 shares of the company’s stock valued at $31,698,000 after buying an additional 24,872 shares during the last quarter.
+Finally, Amundi grew its holdings in TFI International by 6.1% during the fourth quarter.
+Amundi now owns 161,222 shares of the company’s stock worth $17,286,000 after buying an additional 9,262 shares in the last quarter.
+60.32% of the stock is owned by institutional investors.

 TFI International Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Monday, January 15th.
-Shareholders of record on Friday, December 29th will be issued a dividend of $0.40 per share.
-This is a boost from TFI International’s previous quarterly dividend of $0.35.
-The ex-dividend date is Thursday, December 28th.
-This represents a $1.60 dividend on an annualized basis and a yield of 1.31%.
-TFI International’s payout ratio is presently 23.26%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, January 15th.
+Stockholders of record on Friday, December 29th will be issued a dividend of $0.40 per share.
+This is an increase from TFI International’s previous quarterly dividend of $0.35.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.31%.
+The ex-dividend date of this dividend is Thursday, December 28th.
+TFI International’s payout ratio is currently 23.26%.

-A number of brokerages have recently weighed in on TFII.
-TD Cowen upped their target price on TFI International from $158.00 to $163.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 8th.
-Morgan Stanley upped their price objective on shares of TFI International from $160.00 to $164.00 and gave the stock an “overweight” rating in a report on Wednesday, October 25th.
-Desjardins reduced their price objective on shares of TFI International from $192.00 to $182.00 and set a “buy” rating for the company in a report on Wednesday, October 25th.
-Stifel Nicolaus lowered their target price on shares of TFI International from $144.00 to $140.00 and set a “buy” rating on the stock in a report on Thursday, October 26th.
-Finally, BMO Capital Markets dropped their price target on shares of TFI International from $127.00 to $122.00 and set a “market perform” rating on the stock in a research report on Wednesday, October 25th.
-Five research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $151.90.
+Several analysts have recently issued reports on the stock.
+Morgan Stanley upped their target price on shares of TFI International from $160.00 to $164.00 and gave the stock an “overweight” rating in a research note on Wednesday, October 25th.
+Desjardins decreased their price objective on shares of TFI International from $192.00 to $182.00 and set a “buy” rating for the company in a research note on Wednesday, October 25th.
+Royal Bank of Canada dropped their target price on shares of TFI International from $153.00 to $133.00 and set an “outperform” rating on the stock in a research report on Wednesday, October 25th.
+Credit Suisse Group upped their target price on TFI International from $121.00 to $150.00 and gave the company an “outperform” rating in a report on Wednesday, August 9th.
+Finally, Stifel Nicolaus dropped their price target on TFI International from $144.00 to $140.00 and set a “buy” rating on the stock in a report on Thursday, October 26th.
+Five research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, TFI International has an average rating of “Moderate Buy” and an average price target of $151.90.

 TFI International Inc provides transportation and logistics services in the United States, Canada, and Mexico.
 The company operates through Package and Courier, Less-Than-Truckload (LTL), Truckload (TL), and Logistics segments.
 The Package and Courier segment engages in the pickup, transport, and delivery of items.